abhinandan2810/diabetesdetectionmodel.github.io/README.md

 Together, Abhinandan (MCA 590013661) and Siddhant Choudhary (MCA 590014502) has created this project to analyze and predict the likelihood of diabetes.

-In this notebook, we will be using 4 classification models—Logistic Regression, K-Nearest Neighbors (KNN), Random Forests, and Support Vector Machines (SVM)—to predict diabetes.
+In this project, we will be using 4 classification models—Logistic Regression,Random Forests to predict diabetes and Tkinter for making GUI.
 Each of these models will help us understand the data better and make accurate predictions.

 Definitions
 Logistic Regression: A statistical method used for binary classification problems, where the target variable is categorical and usually binary (e.g., "Diabetes" or "No Diabetes").
 Logistic regression calculates the probability that a given input belongs to a certain class.